3

 The following schools top our list of the Best “Schools for an Associate Highly Focused on Game and Interactive Media Design Major in the New England Region”.

 Out of the 3 schools in the Schools for an Associate Highly Focused on Game and Interactive Media Design Major in the New England Region that were part of this year’s ranking, New England Institute of Technology landed the #1 spot on the list.
-This small school is located in East Greenwich, Rhode Island, and it awarded 24 associates’s game and interactive media design degrees in 2020-2021.
+New England Tech is a small private not-for-profit school situated in East Greenwich, Rhode Island.
+It awarded 18 associates’s game and interactive media design degrees in 2021-2022.

-Read full report on Game & Interactive Media Design at Manchester Community College
+Read more about Game & Interactive Media Design at MCC

 Read more about Game & Interactive Media Design at Quinsigamond Community College